Gutilokossj/Gutilokossj/README.md

 ### Hello there!
 Did you get the reference? 😁🚀
 - My name is Gustavo Fernandes, I'm 24 years old and I'm a systems analyst/QA
-- Recent ADS graduate (Analysis and systems development)
+- ADS graduate (Analysis and systems development)
 - I'm learning to program in Java and Cypress (Javascript)
 - Beginner in HTML, CSS and Javascript